ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 <h3>Primal Form: Graphs</h3>

-<p>My idea is that understanding is about linking things together, but each field has with different things, and how they are linked are different.
+<p>My idea is that understanding complexity is about linking things together, but each field has with different things, and how they are linked are different.
 Hence, we must examine both things and links.
-In graph theory, things are nodes and links are edges. </p>
+The more complex/detailed your internal model is of things and links, the better your understanding.</p>
 <br>
 <h2>Deterministic Framework</h2>
 <p>Example Fields: Mathematics, natural sciences, engineering.</p>